How it works

 Had a work accident?

-If you suffer an injury or have any kind of workplace accident than the first thing you must do is report the incident to your employers.
+If you suffer an industrial injury or have any kind of workplace accident than the first thing you must do is report the incident to your employers.

-Make sure you keep a copy for yourself as a back-up should your employers copy be ‘mislaid.’
+Do you keep a copy for yourself as a back-up should your employers copy be ‘mislaid.’

-You should also see a doctor as soon as possible even if you don’t consider the injury you have suffered to be too serious.
+You should also see a doctor as soon as possible, even if you don’t consider the injury you have suffered to be too serious.

 A doctors report is essential if, further down the line, you wish to make a claim for workman’s compensation or sickness / welfare benefit.